Hash in Python

 return hash((self._name, self._price))

-.
+Like Java, an important rule to obey is that if a class defines equivalence through __eq__, then any implementation of __hash__ must be consistent, in that if x == y, then hash(x) == hash(y).
 Note that since Python uses a variable number of bits to store integers, it does not make sense to use bit shift operations on the result.

 A good hash function